US inflation fell more than expected in July

 Inflation in the US in July was lower than a month ago, mainly due to lower fuel prices.
 Inflation was 8.5 percent last month, up from 9.1 percent in June, the highest level in more than 40 years, according to the U.S. government.
 The figure is particularly significant for the US Federal Reserve, which is in the process of raising interest rates to combat high inflation.

 The Federal Reserve has raised interest rates several times this year to combat high inflation.
 In the last two interest rate decisions, interest rates were raised by solid steps of 0.75 percentage points.
-As inflation appears to be cooling, the central bank could raise interest rates slightly less strongly, probably by 0.5 percentage points, at its next rate cut in September.
+As inflation appears to be cooling, the central bank could raise interest rates slightly less strongly at its next rate decision in September, perhaps by 0.5 percentage points.

 Financial markets fear that these interest rate hikes will hurt the US economy.
 Those concerns were eased last week, however, with strong U.S. jobs numbers.
 U.S. job growth was stronger than expected in July, giving the central bank more support to keep interest rate policy on hold.